stbnrivas/dataModels/StreetLighting/StreetlightControlCabinet/doc/spec.md

 # Streetlight control cabinet

-It represents equipment, usually on street, used to control a group(s) of streetlights, i.e. one or more circuits.
+It represents equipment, usually on street, used to the automated control of a group(s) of streetlights, i.e. one or more circuits.

 ## Data Model